bushblade/Bulma-Vue-blog-app/README.md

 ### to do next

-* content editable controls to go to bottom
-* fix blog content li bug
 * route action after blog uploaded
+* blurb text
+* click thumbnail to link to blog
+* content editable controls to go to bottom or fixed
 * admin routes and login
 * delete or edit blog
 * upload media
+* prevent duplicate blog titles from uploading